Running for Council Non-residential roll Working at the election Frequently asked questions Latest election news

-Tweed Shire’s current councillors will continue to hold their civic offices until the rescheduled local government elections.
+Tweed Shire’s current councillors will continue to hold their civic offices until the local government elections.

 Elections for Tweed Shire Councillors

-Our Councillors are usually elected for a 4-year term of office., with the next NSW Local Government election due to be held on Saturday 4 December 2021.
+Our Councillors are elected for a 4-year term of office, with the next NSW Local Government election due to be held on Saturday 14 September 2024.
+In 2021 Councillors were elected for a shorter term due to the impacts of COVID-19.

-The Mayor and Deputy Mayor are elected by the Councillors in a process managed by Tweed Shire Council.
-The Mayor is elected at the first meeting of the Council for a period of 2 years, while the Deputy Mayor is elected for 1 year.
+The Mayor and Deputy Mayor (should council wish to have a Deputy Mayor) are elected by the Councillors in a process managed by Tweed Shire Council.
+The Mayor is elected at the first meeting of the Council for a period of 2 years, while Council will determine if a Deputy Mayor is elected which Council currently does for 1 year terms.

-Candidates are advised to closely monitor the NSW Electoral Commission website and its social media channels for updates on the election, including information for candidates and groups.
+Candidates are advised to closely monitor the NSWEC website and social media channels for updates on the election.

 If you live outside the Shire but own rateable property in the Tweed, you are entitled to vote in local government elections.
 However, it is not compulsory to do so.